CORC Ride Better

 It will be at the discretion of each coach whether to offer a make up session due to illness/injury.

 All participants will need to have a valid MTBA licence.
 Participants may register for a free 8 week trial membership prior to the course commencing (free trial membership only open to those who have not held MTBA membership previously).

-We generally run mixed gender groups however we are want to see greater participation from women in mountain biking.
-While women’s participation is on the increase, more needs to be done.
-If you are after a women’s only group just let us know when you register and we can make this happen.
+We generally run mixed gender groups however we are want to see greater participation from women in mountain biking and so we also have a women’s only option available.
+While women’s participation is on the increase, more needs to be done -this is a small part that we can play in this.

 Mountain biking skills level descriptors